 The Miracle Center is a non-profit organization that serves children, youth, and families in Chicago, Illinois.
 We are a Christian-based youth agency whose main purpose is to build strong individuals, families, and communities.
-Our activities include a Jr. Theatre Ensemble, Youth Theatre Ensemble, Youth Dance Troupe, Summer Arts Camp, After School Programs, Community Outreach Events, and more.
+Our activities include a Jr. Theater Ensemble, Youth Theatre Ensemble, Youth Dance Troupe, Summer Arts Camp, After School Programs, Community Outreach Events, and more.

 The mission of Project SYNCERE (Supporting Youth's Needs with Core Engineering Research Experiments) is to increase the number of minority, female, and under-served students pursuing careers in the fields of science, technology, engineering, and mathematics (STEM).
 Project SYNCERE offers several different types of programs to help achieve its mission: In-School, After-School, Saturday, Summer and Workshops.
 We provide a curriculum that integrates science, technology, engineering, and mathematics (STEM) through the use of project-based learning.

 The mission of the South Chicago Art Center is to provide youth with an accessible, safe place to participate in quality visual arts programs.
 The Art Center's activities fall into two primary areas: out-of-school (Street SmARTs) and in-school (School SmARTs).
 Through these programs, the Art Center cultivates an enduring appreciation of the arts in the youth we serve.
 Our College SmARTs program aims to help students build their art portfolios, explore college options, research scholarship and financial aid opportunities, and provide aid in paying for college application fees.